cp0106/SQL_Projects/README.md

 #### Key Features
 Comprehensive Data: The dataset includes detailed information about movies, customers, rentals, payments, and staff.

-Relational Structure: Tables are connected through foreign keys, allowing for complex queries and analyses.
+Relational Structure:Tables are connected through foreign keys, allowing for complex queries and analyses.

 Diverse Analyses: Enables exploration of various aspects such as rental trends, customer behavior, revenue analysis, and staff performance.